-Then something happened that I can’t really describe.
+Then something happened, it is something that I can’t really describe.
 I just became fascinated by the images I was seeing on the screen.
-I was so impressed by the scale of the sets, with the overall look of the film, and with its unforgettable depiction of the future.
+I was so impressed by the scale of the sets, with the overall look of the film, and with the unforgettable depiction of the future.
 Before I knew what was happening there I was actually enjoying a Silent film.

 I have to say that while Metropolis has never become a favourite of mine, I do admire it a great deal, and I do enjoy it when I watch it.
 It will always have a special place in my heart for being the film that made me a fan of Silent cinema.

 I think that Silent films are incredible.
-Remember that all the stunts in these were done for real (no CGI here thank you very much), all the special effects were done by hand, even the editing was done by hand.
+Remember that all the stunts in these were done for real, all the special effects were done by hand(no CGI here thank you), even the editing was all done by hand.

 I also think that many of these films are like art brought to life.
 Due to a combination of beautiful costumes, colour tinting, uniquely designed title cards, lavish sets etc, these films become like moving paintings.
 They look so different to sound films.

 When you see these films today and you know that what you see was all done by hand, it just blows you away.
 The stunning, jaw dropping visuals in these films are leaps and bounds beyond anything CGI gives us today.The directors and film crew working at this time were so innovative, and their fearlessness in exploring new and exciting ways of making films, or in creating film effects is admirable.